An informed treatment plan with POSLUMA

 The surface of most prostate cancer cells has elevated levels of a protein called prostate-specific membrane antigen, or PSMA.

-Silouette of a man with orange ovals representing prostate cancer identified through an imaging scan
+Silhouette of a man with orange ovals representing prostate cancer identified through an imaging scan

 As an advanced diagnostic imaging agent, POSLUMA is highly specific to PSMA and attaches to it, highlighting prostate cancer where it’s located.